Hire A Dog Walker

 - Convenience – If the walker has an App I am in heaven.
 I can schedule walks easily and check on the status of my account from the office.

 Full disclosure: I am sure you noticed that I have ads for Rover throughout this post.
 While the content is created with only educational purposes in mind I am working with Rover as an affiliate.
-I have been using them as my service for over three months and love them so much I decided to partner with them.
+I have been using them for my service for over three months and love them so much I decided to partner with them.